W6PEN/Emacs-QSO-Logger/README.md

 This LISP code provides some basic functions for Emacs to rapidly capture and log amateur radio contacts (QSOs). qsologger.el provides a fuction that generates a customizable, dynamic form (qso-log-form) for the purposes of logging amateur radio QSOs using almost any combination of ADIF fields in the ADIF 3.1.4 specification.
-This allows the user to customize the form for use in constests or general logging.
+This allows the user to customize the form for use in contests or general logging.
 All customizations are accessable in the qso-logger group, whose parent is the Emacs "Applications" group, accessed with `M-x customize`.

 Further processing of the logs can be done within Emacs or by importing the ADIF file into another logging program.